Division of Finance

 The following procedures assist with ensuring compliance with the above policy:

-For other transactions, such as non-PO vouchers, feeder systems and Web Journal Entries, PS Web Authorizations identifies individuals having approval authority, as designated by the division fiscal officer.
+For other transactions, such as non-PO vouchers, feeder systems, and Web Journal Entries, PS Web Authorizations identifies individuals having approval authority, as designated by the division business & finance officer.

 Expenditures Benefiting an Employee